alexkoh95/StockFolio-Redux/README.md

 #### 2a.
 My Redux is not very Redux-y.
 This is because I was running into issues with CreateAsyncThunk and moved my fetch/axios calls into the frontend.

-Issue has been resolved - CreateAsyncThunk was returning errors because I was not passing data into it correctly (e.g. the second params in CreateAsyncThunk is reserved for thunkAPI, an object containing all of the parameters that are nromally passed to a Redux thunk function).
+Issue has been resolved - CreateAsyncThunk was returning errors because I was not passing data into it correctly (e.g. the second params in CreateAsyncThunk is reserved for thunkAPI, an object containing all of the parameters that are normally passed to a Redux thunk function).
 Solution was to create an object containing the data I wanted to pass into the asyncThunk (searchOptions, line 13 StockFolio-Redux/frontend/src/components/Stock-Search/Stock-Search-Result.js) and pass it in (line 44, same file as in line 13)

 #### 2b.
 Think about refactoring the code to use the Presentation-Container